About the coach...

 BRIAN LOCHER- CROSS COUNTRY/TRACK AND FIELD

-Prior to his head coaching and teaching duties at Cuesta College, Brian was employed as an assistant track & field coach at nearby Cal Poly SLO, where he also completed his Master of Science degree in Kinesiology.
-Locher has also served as an assistant track coach at his alma mater, Chico State University, after graduating in 2002 with a Bachelors of Science degree in Recreation Administration.
-In addition to his most recent coaching duties Brian also gained international coaching experience under the guidance of the Olympic Sports Corps, joining the United States Olympic Committee as an assistant track coach for the Guatemalan National Team.
+Prior to his coaching and teaching duties at Cuesta College, Locher worked as an assistant track & field coach at nearby California Polytechnic State University, San Luis Obispo, where he completed his Master of Science degree in Kinesiology.
+Locher previously served as an assistant track coach at his alma mater, Chico State University, where he earned a Bachelors of Science degree in Recreation Administration in 2002.
+Additionally, Locher gained international coaching experience under the guidance of the Olympic Sports Corps, joining the United States Olympic Committee as an assistant track coach for the Guatemalan National Team.

 Locher began his intercollegiate cross-country and track career at the community college level competing for Yuba College in Northern California.
 As a freshman, Locher qualified for the CCCAA State Cross Country Championship as a harrier in the fall and as a middle distance runner he qualified for the CCCAA State Track & Field Championship in the 1,500 meters.
 He finished his collegiate career at Chico State as a cross-country and track team member.
 He specialized in the 800 meters for the Wildcats and served as the team captain.
 Locher is still active in the local community as part of the Hoka Aggies Running Club.

 Locher resides in San Luis Obispo and serves as director for the City to the Sea Half-Marathon.